 Brette's Answer: You can only claim what you personally pay.

-Susan's Question: If the divorce decree mentions that non-custodial parent can claim the child as a tax exemption, is this for every year or is there any way this can be amended to every other year.
-The every year portion was not mentioned in the divorce decree.
+Susan's Question: If the divorce decree mentions that the custodial parent can claim the child as a tax exemption, is this for every year or is there any way this can be amended to every other year.

 Brette's Answer: It means every year, but you can seek to get it changed if there has been a change in circumstances.